robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 Before we get started, make sure you have a basic understanding of the following concepts:

-1. High school trigonometry (projectiona, sine, cosine, tangent, and their inverse functions)
+1. High school trigonometry (projections, sine, cosine, tangent, and their inverse functions)
 2. Coordinate systems (Cartesian and polar)
 3. Vectors and vector operations
 4. Basic programming concepts (variables, functions, loops, and conditional statements)